 Common Name: Pale Wolfberry

-Lycium pallidum is a Deciduous Shrub up to 1.80 metres tall.
+Lycium pallidum is a deciduous shrub that can grow up to 1.80 metres tall.

 It has edible, medicinal and miscellaneous uses.